Live action Vs animated video

 Whether you work in IT, engineering, finance or any other sector you will undoubtedly have processes and systems that you may need to sell to or explain to potential clients.
 Trying to outline these on camera may leave you tongue tied and more confused than when you started.
 In these cases an animation can be priceless.
 Using clear imagery and a carefully thought out script, read by a voice over artist, you are able to put across even the most complicated of ideas.

 I can’t tell you the number of times we’ve been asked to put together a video with short notice and a looming deadline.
 In these cases a simple animation may be the best option.
 This is because it removes the need for us to film anything which could take time to organise and then shoot.
 Although animations can be complex and time consuming they can sometimes be quicker to produce and we can do it all from the comfort of our office.

 The fear factor

 I don’t think it’s a stretch to say that most videos have people in them.
 Sometimes these people are actors and are paid to be in front of a camera but more often than not when we’re producing a video for a company, the people in the video are staff members.
 We pride ourselves on being able to get great performances out of even the most shy and recalcitrant of people but every so often you simply can’t find anyone willing to appear in the video.
 Or maybe your staff are too busy and simply can’t spare the time to learn a script or rehearse an interview and then be filmed.
 In these cases an animated video removes all need to inconvenience your colleagues.

 I can’t hear you

-Whether it’s an expo or conference, there are times when people simply won’t be able hear the audio on a video.
+Whether it’s an expo or conference, or a video produced primarily for use on social media, there are times when people simply won’t be able hear the audio on a video.
 Therefore showcasing your beautifully shot and produced talking heads video is going to be rather pointless.
 A bright and clear animation can get your point across even without sound either through the use of on screen text or strong imagery.

 Best of both worlds